 - One Commonwealth Government Director

-- Three state government Directors, appointed for a 2-year period (currently Northern Territory, Western Australia and Queensland).
+- Three state government Directors, appointed for a 2-year period (currently ACT, Tasmania and Victoria).

 Our mission is to deliver relevant and translatable research evidence which drives policy and practice leading to a reduction in the levels of violence against women and their children.
 Our goals are set out in our Strategic Plan.